Scalr/scalr-backstage-plugin/plugins/scalr-backend/README.md

     base-url: <YOUR_BASE_URL>
     # Optional
     allow-trigger-run: true
+    # Optional (If set Namespaces will not be fetched)
+    module-namepsaces:
+      - id: modns-xxxxxxxxxxx
+        display-name: Developer Namespace
 ```

 - **API Token:** Obtain it via the Scalr UI under your user profile → _Personal Access Tokens_.